tangentsoft/pidp8i/doc/os8-run.md

 `umount` _simh-device_

 This is just a wrapper for the SIMH `detach` command.

+Here is the rationale for having added a `umount` command instead of just calling the `detach` command from SIMH by its own same name:

+Starting from the idea of providing some abstract but useful actions to take around the SIMH `attach` command, the decision was made to lean on the POSIX  `mount` command because people familiar with `mount` were used to hanging lots of different abstract but useful actions off of it.

+`umount` was adopted as _what people familiar with `mount` would expect as the command to undo what `mount` had done_.
+This seemed preferable to inventing _`attach` with more features_ as a wholly new syntactic/semantic design.

 ### <a id="boot-comm"></a>`boot` — Boot the named SIMH device.